damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 We are happy to offer free CI for private repositories if you bring your own Runner!

-Simple add you projects from GitLab.com on ci.gitlab.com and configure the builds script(s).
+Simply add your projects from GitLab.com on ci.gitlab.com and configure the builds script(s).
 You can use the parallel build feature of GitLab CI and we'll store the build logs and configuration for you.